Emiroe/rhcsa/README.md

 # Red Hat Certified System Administrator (RHCSA)

-These are my notes that I have written during my preperation for RHCSA.
+These are my notes that I have written during my preparation for RHCSA.

 ## Skills